RT-Thread/rt-thread/bsp/stm32/stm32f407-rt-spark/README_EN.md

 For a more detailed description of this chapter, please refer to [STM32 Series BSP Peripheral Driver Tutorial](... /docs/STM32 Series BSP Peripheral Driver Tutorial.md).

+### Enabling the Device Model (DM)

+This BSP uses `RT_USING_DM` to select either the device-model drivers or the legacy BSP drivers.
+When DM is enabled, GPIO and EXTI are described by the device tree and the legacy STM32 GPIO driver is excluded from the build.

+1. Run `scons --menuconfig` in this BSP directory.
+2. Open `Device Drivers` and enable `Enable device driver model with device tree`.
+3. Save the configuration and run `scons -jN` for a GCC build.

+The BSP automatically selects OFW, built-in FDT, PIC, NVIC, and PIN support with `RT_USING_DM`, and uses `board/dts/stm32f407-rt-spark.dts`.
+The build converts and embeds the DTB automatically.

 ## Notes

 Not available at this time